 - Registered designs

-- Copyright and allied rights, including:
+- Copyright and neighbouring rights, including:

-- Subject matter protected - works and other subject matter
+- Subject matter protected

 - Conditions for protection